-It inspired me to move beyond simply providing an initial spark, and focusing on how I could build that bridge between empathizing and taking action.
+It inspired me to move beyond providing an initial spark to focusing on how I could build that bridge between empathizing and taking action.
 I wanted that spark in others to become a fire.

 Em|PACT Strategies was born from this challenge.
 The Reverend Dr. Martin Luther King, Jr. wrote, "Injustice anywhere is a threat to justice everywhere."
 That idea serves as Em|PACT Strategies spark and our work educating others to act in the name of more inclusive spaces is our fire.

 We need more empathy and safer spaces to understand and connect across our differences.

 EmPACT Strategies delivers content that begins the rewiring process for how we can be better allies, through practical frameworks for building better habits and building communities that serve as resources and spaces for support.

 Our work is inspired by these core values: